World Heritage Identification Number: 39

 Ngorongoro Conservation Area: A Unique Blend of Wildlife, Culture, and History

 The Ngorongoro Conservation Area, located in the Crater Highlands region of northeastern Tanzania, is a remarkable testament to the harmonious coexistence of diverse ecosystems, abundant wildlife, rich cultural heritage, and significant historical artifacts.
-Inscribed as a UNESCO World Heritage Site in 1979, this expansive protected area offers a unique blend of natural beauty, wildlife spectacles, and human history that captivates visitors from around the globe.
+Inscribed as a UNESCO World Heritage Site in 1979 and later recognized for its cultural significance in 2010, this expansive protected area offers a unique blend of natural beauty, wildlife spectacles, and human history that captivates visitors from around the globe.

 The Ngorongoro Conservation Area spans vast expanses of highland plains, savanna, savanna woodlands and forests.
 Established in 1959 as a multiple land use area, with wildlife coexisting with semi-nomadic Maasai pastoralists practicing traditional livestock grazing, it includes the spectacular Ngorongoro Crater, the world’s largest caldera.
 The property has global importance for biodiversity conservation due to the presence of globally threatened species, the density of wildlife inhabiting the area, and the annual migration of wildebeest, zebra, gazelles and other animals into the northern plains.
 Extensive archaeological research has also yielded a long sequence of evidence of human evolution and human-environment dynamics, including early hominid footprints dating back 3.6 million years.